stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 Alternatively, consider using [Development Containers](https://containers.dev/), which enable you to define an isolated environment for a software project.
 This also allows you to use a separate version of Python for each project.

 Ensure that the tool compiles Python, rather than downloading [standalone builds](https://gregoryszorc.com/docs/python-build-standalone/main/).
-The standlone builds are modified versions of Python that are maintained by a third-party.
+These standalone builds are modified versions of Python that are maintained by a third-party.
 Both the pyenv tool and the [Visual Studio Code Dev Container feature](https://github.com/devcontainers/features/blob/main/src/python/README.md) automatically compile Python, but you must [change the mise configuration](https://mise.jdx.dev/lang/python.html#precompiled-python-binaries) to use compilation.

-Only use the Python installation features of [PDM](https://pdm-project.org) and [Hatch](https://hatch.pypa.io) for experimental projects.
+Only use the Python installation features of [uv](https://docs.astral.sh/uv/), [PDM](https://pdm-project.org) and [Hatch](https://hatch.pypa.io) for experimental projects.
 These tools always download the third-party standalone builds when they manage versions of Python.

 ### Use the Most Recent Version of Python That You Can